kontena/kontena/docs/using-kontena/users.md

 # Users

 Kontena has built-in role based user management.
-The first user that logs in to Kontena Master will be assigned to `master_admin` role.
+The first user that logs in to Kontena Master will be assigned to the  `master_admin` role.
 Master admin can invite new users to Master server and assign users to `master_admin` or `grid_admin` roles.
-Master admin and grid admin can add and remove users from grid.
+Master admin and grid admin can add and remove users from a grid.

 ## Roles